jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

   - language-engineering
 ---

-In this post we're going to tweak and extend our [simple probabilistic programming language][sppl] to add a stateful, experimental inference backend.
+Some time ago I came across a way to *in-principle* perform inference on certain probabilistic programs using comonadic structures and operations.
+I decided to dig it up and use it to extend the [simple probabilistic programming language][sppl] I talked about a few days ago with a stateful, experimental inference backend.
+Enjoy!

 ## Representing Programs That Terminate